commonpike/rsinject/vue/README.md

 link in.

-If all that is done, on every DOM change, the DOM will be reinspected and if RSPlayer finds new zones, the zone will be prepared and speaker buttons inserted according to your config.
+If all that is done, on every DOM change, the DOM will be reinspected and if RSInject finds new zones, the zone will be prepared and speaker buttons inserted according to your config.